dzackgarza/Notes/Talks/HomotopyTalk.md

 > Note: Weak equivalences = equivalences for CW complexes, which means we can essentially throw out the distinction!

+> Note: This says that if we understand CW complexes, we essentially understand the category hoTop completely.
+Moreover, we only have to understand spaces up to *weak* equivalence, i.e. we just need to check induced maps on $\pi_*$ instead of checking for inverse maps.

 **Definition (Connectedness):**
 A space is said to be $n\dash$connected if $\pi_{\leq n} X = 0$.